Regina King: 2018–present: Awards success and directorial debut

-King will next produce and star in Netflix's Shirley, a biopic about the first black congresswoman Shirley Chisholm during her historic presidential campaign to be directed by John Ridley, with whom King previously worked on American Crime.
+King next produced Netflix's Shirley, a biopic about the first black congresswoman Shirley Chisholm during her historic presidential campaign, and starred as the title character.
+It was written and directed by John Ridley, with whom she previously worked on American Crime.
 In May 2021, it was announced that King would direct race-themed monster movie Bitter Root for Legendary Entertainment.
-King will executive produce and direct the David E. Kelley-written tv series A Man in Full for Netflix, based on the Tom Wolfe novel of the same name.
+She served as an executive producer and directed the David E. Kelley–written television series A Man in Full for Netflix, based on the Tom Wolfe novel of the same name.

 Personal life

 King was married to Ian Alexander Sr. from 1997 to 2007.
-Their son, Ian Alexander Jr., who was born in 1996 and later became a disc jockey and recording artist, died by suicide on January 21, 2022, at age 26.
+They had one son, Ian Alexander Jr., who was born in 1996 and later became a disc jockey and recording artist.
+Ian Jr. died by suicide on January 21, 2022, at age 26.